alexcohn/reblaze-Mobile-SDK/android/README.md

 Best practce is to have it on Main Activity.
 Keep note that reblaze class is static so you can call it from everywhere in the app.

-To send custom event you can use : reblaze.sendEvent("ButtonClick") with event name.
+To send custom event you can use:

+    reblaze.sendEvent("ButtonClick")

+with event name.

 ## Testing